 What’s New in Android Nougat

-You can click on any of the images below to instantly jump to that image in the slideshow and see how that part of the OS compares to previous versions.
-It’s worth noting the older Android 6.0 Marshmallow will always be on the left if needed.
-Android 7.0 Nougat or 7.1.1 is on the right or by itself.
-We’ll update with more details as they become available.
+You can click any image below to instantly jump to that part of the slideshow to see what aspects are new.
+The older version of Android 6.0 Marshmallow will always be pictured on the left, while Android Nougat will be on the right or by itself.